 - The adult spending time with the child alone at a location such as a residence or away from the place where they usually interact, ie, school or church.

-- Regular one to one communication with the child via text
+- Regular one to one communication with the child via text or email etc

 - Sudden appearance at child’s special events or family events.
 They will tend to show up uninvited or invite themselves.

 The take away here is to make sure you have a good relationship with your child.
 Signs of a good relationship include open communication, access to their devices, and the willingness of the child to answer and freely offer information about their day and interaction with adults and others.
-Some parents think they have this but are far from it.
+Some parents think they have this but are actually far from it.
 This type of relationship starts when the child is very young, and it will need to progress through the teen years.
 If you don’t have it, it is hard to get going, but it is possible, with patience and love.